python/cpython/Doc/library/ctypes.rst

    >>>

-If you don't want to store the instance's data in the :attr:`_as_parameter_` instance variable, you could define a ``property`` which makes the data available.
+If you don't want to store the instance's data in the :attr:`_as_parameter_` instance variable, you could define a :func:`property` which makes the data available.